2012 North Carolina House of Representatives election: District 25

 The new 25th district has been drawn to be more Republican than its predecessor and in addition to its share of Nash County it gained portions of Franklin County.
 Incumbent Republicans Jeff Collins, who has represented the 25th district since 2011, and Glen Bradley, who has represented the 49th district since 2011, were both redistricted here.
-Bradley sought the Republican nomination for NC Senate District 18, while Collins was re-elected here.
+Bradley sought the Republican nomination for State Senate District 18, while Collins was re-elected here.